 Initially, Burroughs wrote about the Master Cleanse in his book The Master Cleanser published in the 1940s, but it was the revised version published in the 1970s that put the cleanse in the spotlight.

-Unsurprisingly, Swatsenbarg did not get better — in fact his condition worsened steadily over time — but Burroughs told him to remain on the plan and not contact his physician.
+Unsurprisingly, Swatsenbarg did not get better — in fact his condition worsened steadily over time — but Burroughs instructed him to remain on the plan and not contact his physician.
 After about three weeks, Swatsenbarg complained about severe pain in his abdomen, to which Burroughs responded by giving him “deep abdominal massages.”

 Unfortunately, Swatsenbarg had a hemorrhage in his abdomen and passed away.
 Doctors found that the hemorrhage had been a result of the deep abdominal massages that Burroughs had been administering.